nextcloud/news/docs/api/api-v2.md

 * If you are building a client in JavaScript or are using a link with **target="blank"**, remember to set the **window.opener** property to **null** and/or add a **rel="noreferrer"** to your link to prevent your app from being [target by an XSS attack](https://medium.com/@jitbit/target-blank-the-most-underestimated-vulnerability-ever-96e328301f4c#.wf2ddytbh)

 ## Syncing
-All routes are given relative to the base API url, e.g.: **/sync** becomes  **https://yourowncloud.com/index.php/apps/news/api/v2/sync**
+All routes are given relative to the base API url, e.g.: **/sync** becomes  **https://yourNextcloud.com/index.php/apps/news/api/v2/sync**

 There are two usecases for syncing:

 * **Initial sync**: the user does not have any data at all
 * **Syncing local and remote changes**: the user has synced at least once and wants to submit and receive changes

 ### Initial Sync
-The intial sync happens when a user adds an ownCloud account in your app.
+The intial sync happens when a user adds an Nextcloud account in your app.
 In that case you want to download all folders, feeds and unread/starred items.
 To do this, make the following request:

 * **Method**: GET
 * **Route**: /sync